MarkoDojkic/SingiAttend/README.md

 The structure of the project is as follows:
   1. A web application used by professors, assistants and system administrators, which is made using PHP, HTML, CSS and JavaScript technologies.
-  2. Mobile student application for the Android operating system, which was created in Android Studio using the Java programming language.
+  2. Mobile student application for the Android operating system, which was created in Android Studio using the Java (https://github.com/MarkoDojkic/SingiAttend-Android).
-  3. Mobile student application for the iOS operating system, which was created in the xCode tool using the Swift programming language.
+  3. Mobile student application for the iOS operating system, which was created in the xCode tool using the Swift   (https://github.com/MarkoDojkic/SingiAttend-iOS).
   4. A backend server written in Java that uses the Spring framework and acts as an intermediary between client applications and the database.
   5. MongoDB database that stores all necessary data and parameters for logging on to client applications.